AlenVeselic/CoffeeCounter/README.md

 In order for the changes to not be cached by Android also bump the version in `./android/app/build.gradle`.
 The versions to be bumped are `versionCode` and `versionName`.

+The apk is built into the following directory: `./android/app/outputs/apk/debug` as `app-debug.apk`